rarible/protocol/docs/ethereum/smart-contracts/exchangev2-overview.md

+---
+title: ExchangeV2 Overview
+description: The general process of creating and executing an order in ExchangeV2 smart contract
+---

 # ExchangeV2 Overview

 ExchangeV2 is a smart contract for the decentralized exchange of any assets represented in the Ethereum blockchain (or EVM compatible).